dipy/dipy/doc/interfaces/BUAN_flow.rst

 This document walks through the steps for reproducing Bundle Analytics results on Parkinson's Progression Markers Initiative (PPMI) data derivatives.
+Bundle Analytics is a framework for comparing bundle profiles and shapes of different groups.
+In this example, we will be comparing healthy controls and patients with parkinson's disease.
+We will be using PPMI data derivatives generated using DIPY.

 First we need to download streamline atlas of 30 bundles in MNI space from::